 An HE MU PPDU shall have a sufficient number of RUs allocated to users such that all of the following conditions are satisfied:

-a) For each non-AP STA, at least N 4 26 subcarriers are modulated by the allocated RUs within the entire PPDU , where N is the number of 20 MHz subchannels that are not preamble punctured in the PPDU;
+a) For each non-AP STA, at least N 4 26 subcarriers are modulated by the allocated RUs within the entire PPDU if the PPDU bandwidth is smaller than or equal to the operating bandwidth of the non-AP STA, where N is the number of 20 MHz subchannels that are not preamble punctured in the PPDU;

 b) For each non-AP STA, at least M ´ 4 ´ 26 subcarriers are modulated by the allocated RUs within the operating bandwidth of the non-AP STA if the PPDU bandwidth is greater than the operating bandwidth of the non-AP STA, where M is the number of 20 MHz subchannels that are not preamble punctured within the operating bandwidth of the non-AP STA.

-b) For each 20 MHz subchannel S….c) At least one RU is allocated in the primary 20 MHz.
+c) For each 20 MHz subchannel S….

+d) At least one RU is allocated in the primary 20 MHz.